binnih/dns-script/README.md

 ### SSL / TLS (`--ssl`)
 Connects to port 443 and inspects the certificate: expiry (colour-coded), issuer, SANs, domain match check, self-signed detection.

+### Certificate chain (`--cert-chain`)
+Verifies the full certificate chain (leaf + intermediates + root).
+Catches misconfigured servers that work in browsers but break on some mail clients or APIs.
+Uses `openssl` CLI if available, falls back to the Python `ssl` module.

 ### Blacklist / RBL (`--rbl`)
 Checks the domain's A record IPs in parallel against 12 lists including Spamhaus ZEN, SpamCop, Barracuda, SORBS, and CBL.